zephyrproject-rtos/zephyr/samples/drivers/adc/README.rst

 the ``nucleo_l073rz`` board can be easily adjusted for other boards.

-Configuration of channels (settings like gain, reference, or acquisition time) can be specified in devicetree, in ADC controller child nodes.
-Also the ADC resolution and oversampling setting to be used for particular channels can be specified there.
+Configuration of channels (settings like gain, reference, or acquisition time) also needs to be specified in devicetree, in ADC controller child nodes.
+Also the ADC resolution and oversampling setting (if used) need to be specified there.
 See :zephyr_file:`boards/nrf52840dk_nrf52840.overlay
 <samples/drivers/adc/boards/nrf52840dk_nrf52840.overlay>` for an example of
 such setup.
-If these parameters are not specified in devicetree, default values, supposed to be supported by most ADCs, are used instead.

 Building and Running for ST Nucleo L073RZ
 =========================================